Privacy Rights of Students In Education Records

 Title IX requires the university to designate a Title IX Coordinator to monitor and oversee overall Title IX compliance.

-The campus Title IX Coordinator is available to explain and discuss the right to file a criminal complaint (for example, in cases of sexual misconduct); the university’s complaint process, including the investigation process; how confidentiality is handled; available resources, both on and off campus; and other related matters.
+The university Title IX Coordinator is available to explain and discuss the right to file a criminal complaint (for example, in cases of sexual misconduct); the university’s complaint process, including the investigation process; how confidentiality is handled; available resources, both on and off campus; and other related matters.
 If you are in the midst of an emergency, please call the police immediately by dialing 9-1-1.

 CAMPUS TITLE IX COORDINATOR: